Vectorly/docs/docs/technology.md

 Vectorly is developing a new kind of video compression technology, which uses computer vision and vector graphics to reduce bitrates for video content by an order of magnitude (or more) compared to HEVC, while **improving video** quality.

-This would be primarily effective for "vector friendly" video content, which would include animations, screen-casts, many e-learning videos and potentially 3d gaming content.
+This would be primarily effective for "vector friendly" video content, which would include animations, screen-casts, many e-learning videos and even 3d gaming content.

 By leveraging existing vector-graphics rendering capabilities on all devices, this codec wouldn't require end-users, OEMs or browsers to install special software to enable playback of these videos.

 __We are still in the early phases of developing this technology__.
-In late 2019, we plan to release several demos and a white paper outlining our technology and progress in more detail.
+In early 2020, we plan to release several demos and a white paper outlining our technology and progress in more detail.